 We now investigate the effect of notches or surface line-defects on the ballistic conductance of NbAs films.
 We study six different types of defects as shown in Figure~\ref{fig:defects}(a-f).
 The calculated transmission and the resultant normalized $RA$ product are shown in Figures~\ref{fig:defects}(g) and (h) respectively.
 As expected, the transmission for pristine films increases linearly with thickness, which corresponds to the increasing number of bulk conducting channels/bands at the Fermi level.
 We perform a linear fit ($y = mx+b$) for the thickness-dependent transmission data for all defect types.
-(The parameters slope $m$, intercept $b$ and $R^2$ have been provided in Table S1.)
+(The parameters slope $m$, intercept $b$ and $R^2$ have been provided in Supplementary Table 1.
+We also use these parameters to compute the $RA$ product curves that would be expected if the transmission against thickness was a perfectly straight line as shown in Figure 5(h)).
 Removing an As atom from the As-terminated (top) surface leads to a relatively small drop in the transmission for all the slabs, such that the intercept of the linear fit drops only slightly, $\Delta b \sim -0.6$.
 However, removing a Nb atom from the Nb-terminated (bottom) surface causes an almost 4 times larger reduction ($\Delta b \sim -2.2$) in the transmission.
 For the third case (Figure~\ref{fig:defects}(c)), where we remove an atom each from the top and bottom surface, the transmission reduces by $\sim 2.8$, which is equal to the sum of the above two reductions.
 As we increase the depth of the `notch' on the surfaces (Figure~\ref{fig:defects}(d-f)), the net transmission continues to diminish.
 We note that the total transmission extrapolated to zero thickness remains finite in films with single-atom, 2-atom, and 6-atom line-defects, indicative of the survival of surface-state conduction in films with sufficiently small disorder.
 With the deep 12-atom and 20-atom defects, the transmission reduction levels off for the thinnest film and leads to the downturn in the $RA$ product with scaling as shown in Figure~\ref{fig:defects}(h).
-This is similar to the resistivity scaling trend reported previously for CoSi films with high surface defect densities~\cite{lien2022unconventional}.
+This is similar to the resistivity scaling trend reported previously for CoSi films with high surface defect densities~\cite{lien2023unconventional}.